• Skip to primary navigation

 I earned my referral bonus by doing an ACH push from Discover Bank to Chime.
 The bonus posted instantly to my Chime account after completing the ACH push.
 Unfortunately, it seems like Discover Bank doesn’t work anymore to trigger the direct deposit requirement.

 3. Once The Requirements Are Met, The Bonus Should Post Within 2 Business Days.
 Once you trigger the direct deposit requirement, the bonus should post either instantly or within 2 business days.
-If the bonus doesn’t post within 2 business days, try doing a transfer from another bank.
+The majority of the time, it should post immediately.
+However, since the terms say it can take 2 business days, you might need to wait 2 business days to be sure.
+If you don’t see the bonus within that time frame, it means the method you used to trigger the direct deposit requirement didn’t work, so try doing a transfer from another bank.

 Pro-Tip: Refer Your Friends And Earn More Chime Referral Bonuses